meathill/tutolang/README.md

     # another input video
     file(i) 'style.css':
-        [start] Then let's add some styles to this page.
+        [say] Then let's add some styles to this page.
         [l5] `color red` will make the color of font to red.

     # just `say`, we should stay at last screen, until the speech finished